siemens/OOASP/asp_interactive_configuration/DOC.md

 **`ooasp_cv(CONFIG,CV_NAME,OBJECT,STR,ARGS)`**
 - `CONFIG`: The name of the configuration
 - `CV_NAME`: The name of the constraint.
-Should be unique, as it is used for defining partial constraints
+Should be unique, as it is used for defining potential constraints
 - `OBJECT`: The identifier of the object to which this constraint violation refers to.
 This is used to better visualize constraints and to allow incremental grounding.
 - `STR`: A string describing the constraint.
 It can use place holders `{}`, which are filled with the arguments in `ARGS`.
 - `ARGS`: A tuple with the arguments to format `STR`.
 Note that tuples with a single element need to be written as `(ARG,)`